pelodelfuego/bt-kde/README.md

 ## Algorithm
 This implementation use the BallTree property to 'fuzzy index' the distribution with a custom metric in order to cluster points together.<br>
 It reduce the number of queries and ponderate the result by the size of each cluster.<br>
-This approximation is valid only if the points are dense enough regarding to the kernel size.<br>
+This approximation is valid only if the points are dense enough regarding to the kernel bandwidth.<br>

 It is especially adapted for prediction on sparse distributions.